collinbashore/data-science-and-analytics-UNLV/README.md

-# Data Science & Analytics Portfolio
+# Data Science & Analytics Certification Program
 This repository contains projects, class activities, and visualizations created from the Data Science & Analytics program with the University of Nevada Las Vegas (UNLV), in partnership with ThriveDX.